The Comfort Room

 A pet's social networks may be small, sometimes just a single person.
 But often that bond is deeper than with friends, coworkers, neighbors.
 Sometimes animals are the only ones who listen to the lonely.
 Yes, the death I'm familiar with is in animal form, but the grief is very human.

-Not long after January 6th, 2021, I was working a shift in a veterinary emergency clinic and ended between two couples.
-Literally, I had them waiting in exam rooms on opposite sides of an adjoining wall.
-Both were young pairs with middle-aged, acutely sick cats.
+Not long after January 6th, 2021, I was working a busy emergency shift and ended up juggling multiple cases simultaneously.
+I had two pairs of clients waiting in exam rooms on opposite sides of an adjoining wall.
+Both were young couples with middle-aged, acutely sick cats.
 Very sick.
 Both were afraid; they loved their pets, but didn't have a lot to spend.
 They didn't know how serious it was.

 After a few years of experience, a subconscious algorithm takes over and starts to make predictions.
 I already knew what each couple's decision would be.
 I knew the road I was about to take them down.
 There's a process, a modern ritual we pretend is scientific, but only requires intuition and empathy.